-If you’re trying to figure out how in the heck you can find your way to the Boynton Canyon Cave without getting lost, don’t go anywhere.
-In this post I’ve included hike details, turning points, stats, and more to help you find this Sedona cave while leaving no trace.
+If you’re trying to figure out how in the heck you can find your way to the Boynton Canyon’s Subway Cave without getting lost then don’t go anywhere.
+I’ll guide you through the important hike details such as exact turning points, stats, and more tips.
+By the end you should have no problem finding it yourself!

 Boynton Canyon Trail Stats